What's the craic? My name is Deirdre π

-1. Meander up Moore Street
+Meander Up Moore Street πΌ

-Want to hear real Dublin accents?
-Chat to a Moore Street market vendor.
-Most can trace their Moore Street heritage back generations.
-They're easily identifiable by their singsong call to buy goods.
-You'll hear them before you see them!
+Many can trace their Moore Street heritage back generations.
+They're easily identifiable by their sing-song calls to buy their goods.

 In recent years, Moore Street has become a cultural melting pot.
-New Dubliners from China, Africa, and South Asia have brought a new vibrancy with ethnic shops, hairdressers and restaurants.

-2. Cycle Around Georgian Dublin
+Cycle Around Georgian Dublin π²

 Dublin boasts an amazing streetscape.
 Elegant bridges criss-cross canals beside plentiful green spaces and beautiful architecture.
 We think the best way to explore is by bike.